 Bear in mind that some of the links on this website are affiliate links.
 If you go through them to make a purchase we will earn a commission at no extra cost to you but helps support our website.
 Keep in mind that we link these companies and their products because of their quality and not because of the commission we receive from your purchases.

-There was once a time where if you wanted stylish prescription glasses that looked good and had decent quality, you were going to pay top dollar for those glasses.
-That was all because one company owned or licensed a majority of those designer frame brands you see sold at a majority of optical retailers.
+There was once a time when if you wanted stylish prescription glasses that looked good and had decent quality, you were going to pay top dollar for those glasses.
+That was all because one company-owned or licensed a majority of those designer frame brands you see sold at a majority of optical retailers.
 These include brands such as Ray-Ban, Oakley, Coach, Versace, and many more.
-This gave them the ability to keep prices for their products artificially high while giving you the consumer a false sense of choice.
+This gave them the ability to keep prices for their products artificially high while giving you, the consumer a false sense of choice.
 You can see their full profile of brands right on Luxottica’s website.

 Zenni Glasses Review

-Founded in 2003 and based in San Francisco, California, their main mission is to provide their customers with affordable and high-quality eyewear that makes you look good without putting a dent in your bank account.
+Founded in 2003 and based in San Francisco, California, its main mission is to provide its customers with affordable and high-quality eyewear that makes you look good without putting a dent in your bank account.

 I thought for sure this business model was just something that wouldn’t work online.
 At the time there were plenty of online contact lens retailers such as 1800-Contacts, Coastal, and AC Lens, but selling contact lenses and prescription glasses online was two very different things.

 Boy was I wrong.
 I never anticipated that companies would launch innovative home try-on programs and advancements in technology would allow things such as virtual try-on (some of them are surprisingly quite accurate) to become a thing.
 Technology has even given us the ability to do telemedicine and provide virtual eye exams in some areas where the law allows it.